 The second issue has to do with the critical importance of protecting intellectual property for biologic medicines in the TPP.
-As you know, the founders of our great country thought it was so important to protect our intellectual property in terms of advancing science that there is a provision, article I, section 8, known as the copyright clause, in our Constitution.
+As you know, the founders of our great country thought it was so important to protect our intellectual property in terms of advancing that has emerged here over the last several years.